choilmto/OKCoder-notes/README.md

 These are the notes for OK Coders [React/GraphQL/RedwoodJS course](https://www.okcoders.com/blog/ok-coders-announces-first-all-virtual-donation-based-bootcamp-coming-this-fall).
+The sidebar is organized by the three technologies this class focuses on, and the links from the discussion in Slack can be found on each page's `Links` section.

 # Curriculum

 ## Week 1: React

 ### Session 1

 - Setting up a project
 - File structure
 - Creating components

 ### Session 2

 - Styling
 - Working with state and hooks
 - Routing